 Pilates is part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their mobility, strength, flexibility and balance.
-Classes have resumed for COTA NT members at Spillett House (July 2020) with a limit of 10 people attending.
+Classes have resumed for COTA NT members at Spillett House (July 2020) with a limited number able to attend.

-Classes must be pre-booked.
+Classes must be pre-booked with Sharon via her SuperAging website or by calling her.
 If classes are full, we encourage other interested participants to join by ZOOM (contact Sharon directly for more information on 0438 890 089).
 For class schedules and bookings, visit our online calendar (or call us on 8941 1004 during office hours).
 If you can book online for face-to-face classes, we strongly advise doing so – you will require your COTA membership number.

 Pilates classes for seniors are held at COTA NT in Spillett House every Monday (with the exception of public holidays and instructor ‘rest days’) and Tuesdays at Greenfields Durack Retirement Living Community Centre (Palmerston).
 Pilates is part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their balance, flexibility and co-ordination.